Get A Colorado Marriage License: The Easiest Step-By-Step

 • How long does it take to get a marriage license in Colorado?

-You can get a marriage license immediately in Colorado - simply make an appointment or walk-in at the closest County Clerk and they’ll make your license on the spot.
+Make an appointment or walk-in at the closest County Clerk and they’ll make your license on the spot.
 You can use the license immediately.

 • What do you need for a marriage license in Colorado?

-To get a Colorado marriage license, you’ll need to go together to the County Clerk, pay $30 and show them your ID like a driver’s license or birth certificate, plus there are other forms of ID accepted - call the County Clerk to find out the I.D. they accept.
+To get a Colorado marriage license, you’ll need to go together to the County Clerk, pay $30 and show your ID like a driver’s license or birth certificate, plus there are other forms of ID accepted - call the County Clerk to find out the I.D. they accept.

 If one of you is not able to be there in person, there is by-proxy paperwork that you can fill out.
 There are also a few County Clerks who offer online appointments.